softworkz/emby-wiki/Automatic-Type-Discovery.md

 ### IItemRepository, IUserRepository, IUserDataRepository, IDisplayPreferencesRepository

 Media Browser uses sqlite databases to store application data.
-If there's a plugin developer who feels an alternate storage medium would be more appropriate, they are welcome to implement this interface and create their own.
+If there's a plugin developer who feels an alternate storage medium would be more appropriate, they are welcome to implement any of these interface and create their own.